 Parent Guide Chapter 3

-Cycle-Based Curricula and the 3-Year Rotation
+Sequence-Based Curricula and the Grammar Stage Rotation

 See how three-year memory-work rotations work and why students can start in any year.